One Week of Experiences to

 - Session 5: March 31 - April 4

 *Sessions are available throughout the year as a special request,

 based on availability.

 Eligible applicants must be at least a sophomore in college.

 About Mini-Med Spring Break

-During Mini-Med Spring Break™, the day starts early.
-You will accompany the teaching team and 3rd- and 4th-year medical students on hospital rounds and be part of discussions between physician, patient and medical student.
+During Mini-Med Spring Break, the day starts early.
+You will accompany the teaching team and third- and fourth-year medical students on hospital rounds and be part of discussions between physician, patient and medical student.
 Throughout the five-day program, you will also see patients in clinical practice, attend department lectures or go into the operating room.
-You will have the opportunity to talk with 3rd- and 4th-year medical students about their experiences preparing for medical school, what their first two years were like and what it's like now that they are out of the classroom and in the hospital.
+You will have the opportunity to talk with third- and fourth-year medical students about their experiences preparing for medical school, what their first two years were like and what it's like now that they are out of the classroom and in the hospital.